jyjoshi/makemore/Notes.md

 ### Introduction

-- We start by creating character level bigram models.
+- We start by creating character-level bigram models.
 - Understand Pytorch Broadcasting.
 - Need to play around a little with Tensors.
 - Understand broadcasting rules in detail.